 I’m not normally a fan of gadgets that do just one thing but this is my exception because…eggs, man.
 You can eat them hard-boiled or soft-boiled.
 You can serve them over toast or tucked in a sandwich.

-Eggs are stuffed full of nutrition and, at about 10 cents each, they’re an incomparable value.
+Eggs are stuffed full of nutrition and their low price makes them an incomparable value.

 Ah, the blender.
 Underrated, underappreciated, underused.
 It cries out for your attention.
-It can do so much more than make Margaritas.
+It can do so much more than making Margaritas.

 It’s great for all kinds of drinks such as smoothies, milkshakes and frappes, real fruit slushies and frozen coffee.

-Make a dessert mousse by blending an avocado, 2 tbls cocoa, 1 ½ honey and 1 few drops of vanilla.
+Make a dessert mousse by blending one avocado, 2 tbsp cocoa, 1½ honey and 1 few drops of vanilla.
 Then use the blender to make whipped cream to go on top.

 Dress up any meal by blending a gazpacho or cucumber soup.
-Whip up some hollandaise, salsa, humus or pesto.
+Whip up some hollandaise, salsa, hummus or pesto.

-Heck, you can even use it to feed the baby.
+Heck, you can even use it to make baby food.